Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Insights.} As CFA$\theta$ moves the group distributions of predicted scores closer to each other, this means that when setting $\theta=1$ the algorithm achieves statistical parity for each group throughout the ranking \emph{but not more} in contrast to \algofair which can push candidates from the protected group even higher.
-Such a setting would result in the same ranking $\hat \btau_2$ as shown in Figure~\ref{fig:postProc_example} given that there are 50\% of males and females in the dataset.
-However if there where only 25\% females in the dataset (e.g. candidate $f$ and $k$ are male), then the algorithm will produce a ranking $\hat \btau_3$ as shown in Figure~\ref{fig:postProc_example} when given $\theta=1$ as input.
-Note that with such a dataset the method cannot return a ranking in which the now only two female candidates are ranked among the admitted (i.e. into the top-4).
+\spara{Insights.} As CFA$\theta$ moves the group distributions of predicted scores closer to each other, this means that when setting $\theta=1$ the algorithm achieves statistical parity for each group throughout the ranking, \emph{but not more so} as compared to \algofair, which can push candidates from the protected group even higher.
+Such a setting would result in the same ranking $\hat \btau_2$ as shown in Figure~\ref{fig:postProc_example}, given that there are 50\% of \revv{male and female candidates} in the dataset.
+However if there where only 25\% \revv{female candidates} in the dataset (\eg if candidates $f$ and $k$ were male), then the algorithm would produce the ranking $\hat \btau_3$ as shown in Figure~\ref{fig:postProc_example} when given $\theta=1$ as input.
+Note that with such a dataset the method cannot return a ranking in which the now only two female candidates are ranked among those admitted (\ie in the top-$4$).
+Figure~\ref{fig:post-proc:cfa} and Table~\ref{tbl:method-summary_ir} summarize our analysis.

 \spara{Experiments.} The experimental evaluation is done on a synthetic dataset with 100,000 data points, a score feature and two sensitive features.
 Group membership for this experiment is defined by all combinations of the values of the sensitive features.
 Rankings are produced based on the score column and the performance of a fair ranking with different $\theta$ is measured in terms of NDCG.
 The fairness of a ranking is measured as the share of each group at each $n$ positions, with $n$ ranging from 10 to 1000.